Stay up-to-date

 Get the latest news, announcements and offers on LearnTech.

 LearnTech believes technology is a driving force in a rapidly changing world of work.
 It will be instrumental in designing more efficient processes, creating an engaging employee and learning experience and enable better decision making.
-The L&D award will go to a Belgian L&D team that concluded a strong learning project in 2024-2025.
+The L&D award will go to a Benelux L&D team that concluded a strong learning project in 2024-2025.

 Ann has a strong connection with the world of digitisation, in all layers of the organisation.
 At Beltug, Ann is responsible for the communication with the members and facilitates many of the member-events on various topics.